Last updated on 2026-04-08

 Career Options

-Graduates of the Aircraft Gas Turbine Technician program can pursue a variety of career paths in the aviation and resource sectors.
-Here are some potential job options:
+Graduates of the Aircraft Gas Turbine Technician program can pursue a variety of career opportunities in Canada, including:

-• Aerospace Maintenance Engineer: Focuses on maintaining and repairing aircraft systems and components to ensure safety and compliance.
+- Aerospace Maintenance Technician: Focuses on maintaining and repairing aircraft systems and components, ensuring safety and compliance.

-• Quality Control Inspector: Ensures that all repairs and maintenance work meets regulatory and safety standards in the aviation industry.
+- Quality Control Inspector: Ensures that all maintenance and repair work meets regulatory and safety standards, playing a crucial role in aviation safety.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.